Nordic's Privacy Statement

 • Lodge a complaint with a supervisory authority: If you have a concern about the way we have handled your personal data, you can lodge a complaint with your local supervisory authority.

 You may send us a request using the information below.
 We will handle your request carefully and in line with the applicable data protection rules.
 We will respond to you without undue delay and at the latest within one month of receipt of your request in line with the applicable data protection rules.
-We may need to identify you and obtain proof of your identity in order to be able to respond to your request.
+We may request that you provide proof of your identity for security reasons and in order to prevent the unauthorised disclosure or misuse of Personal Data.
+If, after contacting us, you are still not satisfied with our response, you have the right to lodge a complaint with the Data Protection Commission.
+Please see www.dataprotection.ie for more on this.

 We welcome any questions, comments, or concerns regarding our processing of your personal data and or our privacy practices.
 If you have any questions, or wish to exercise your privacy rights, please contact us by using the following contact details: